top of page

 BC NDP Government Mass Timber Promises

-BC's UBC Brock Commons Tallwood House showcases sustainable construction of "Mass Timber" up to 18-storeys.
+BC's UBC Brock Commons Tallwood House showcases sustainable construction of 'Mass Timber' up to 18-storeys.
 Photo from BC Government website.

-The outlook is so dire that even former BC NDP Premier Glen Clark warned the provincial government at a Business Council of BC Summit to stop making changes on land-use planning and let industry catch up.
-However, taking good advice or heeding the concerns of business is not a BC NDP strength as they recently disbanded their business advisory group roundtable.
-Sobering Statistics: Mills closing, lumber stuck in the forest
+The outlook is so grim that even former BC NDP Premier Glen Clark warned the provincial government at a Business Council of BC Summit.
+He urged them to stop making changes to land-use planning and let the industry catch up.

 Business in Vancouver News reports:

-• Since 2022, 15,000 forest sector jobs have been lost, per Council of Forest Industries (COFI) BC data.
+• Since 2022, 15,000 forest sector jobs have been lost, according to Council of Forest Industries (COFI) BC data.

-• Since 2023 there have been 21 permanent or indefinite mill closures, including wood pulp and sawmills.
+• Since 2023, there have been 21 permanent or indefinite mill closures, including wood pulp and sawmills.

-At the same time, the province has touted mass‑timber and tall wood buildings as solutions to home shortages—but those ambitions ignore that modern mass‑timber plants require steady, predictable timber flows from nearby sawmills and harvesters.
-Instead, companies face an array of evolving regulations, environmental‑assessment delays, and evolving Declaration of the Rights of Indigenous Peoples Act (DRIPA)‑driven consultation requirements whose processes are unclear and often contested in court with overlapping land claims.
-This creates growing risk and uncertainty, leading to declining investments in both local mills and wood‑first housing construction.
-When mayors and industry leaders ask the BC NDP to unblock harvest permits and streamline approvals, they wait months or even years for discretionary ministerial decisions while the government promises another ‘study’ or review, code for kicking the problem down the road.
+Instead, companies face an array of evolving regulations, environmental assessment delays, and unclear processes driven by the Declaration of the Rights of Indigenous Peoples Act (DRIPA).
+These processes are often contested in court with overlapping land claims.
+This growing risk and uncertainty lead to declining investments in both local mills and wood-first housing construction.
+When mayors and industry leaders ask the BC NDP to unblock harvest permits and streamline approvals, they wait months or even years for discretionary ministerial decisions.
+Meanwhile, the government promises another ‘study’ or review, which is code for kicking the problem down the road.

 Separate fact from fiction around BC's world-leading sustainable forestry practices.

-The brutal irony is this government promises “more mass‑timber homes” while overseeing one of the most interventionist, high‑cost forestry harvesting jurisdictions in North America.
-No wonder many BC forest companies like Canfor, Interfor and West Fraser fled to the United States, taking their billions in tax revenues we need for our hospitals, education and social services with them.
-And that was before US President Trump increased his crippling tariffs.
-Until the provincial government admits many of crippling red tape policies have strangled forestry and housing, shedding jobs and investments combined, every new promise about building more “mass‑timber” homes will just ring louder in the echoing emptiness of another closed mill.
+The brutal irony is that this government promises “more mass-timber homes” while overseeing one of the most interventionist, high-cost forestry harvesting jurisdictions in North America.
+No wonder many BC forest companies like Canfor, Interfor, and West Fraser fled to the United States, taking their billions in tax revenues with them.
+We need those funds for our hospitals, education, and social services.
+This exodus happened before US President Trump increased his crippling tariffs.

 Sources: